open-neuromorphic/fpga-snntorch/README.md

 * the PYNQ script to execute inference: `main.py`.
 * the addresses configuration used to communicate between the Zynq PS and the HLS IP: `xwrapper_hw.h`.

+The HLS C++ code will be released in the short term.

 ## Speakers

 ### Jason Eshraghian